-WHS management plans should be of a scope and scale relative to the complexity of the construction project.

-Contractors should use their own WHS management plan template, which complies with the requirements of WHS Regulation 309.
+When a WHS management plan is required, it must be specific to the scope and complexity of the construction project.
+Contractors should use their own WHS management plan template, which complies with the requirements of WHS Regulations.

-It is NOT intended that the plan details the Contractor's WHS management system but may cross reference procedures or elements of the contractor's system.
+It is not intended that the plan details the Contractor's WHS management system but may cross reference procedures or elements of the contractor's system.